-- GURPS Compendium I and II spared GURPS the need to go to a 4th Edition for several years
+- GURPS Compendium I and GURPS Compendium II spared GURPS the need to go to a 4th Edition for several years

 - GURPS 4th Edition is not getting the support and attention it needs thanks to a company that needs to focus on its largest money-maker.

 All of this said...
 I think it is time for Steve Jackson to either sell GURPS to another company, or create a spin-off, which can treat GURPS as its primary focus.
-Role playing is far from dead!
-Pathfinder is doing well.
-Dungeons and Dragons Next is in long-term development.
-Dragon Age, Edge of the Galaxy, 13th Age, and other RPGs are selling well.
+Role-playing is far from dead!
+Pathfinder is doing well; Dungeons and Dragons 5th Edition is doing well; Dragon Age; Edge of the Empire; 13th Age; and many, many other RPGs are doing well.
 A smaller, more agile company with GURPS as its primary focus could do well for itself.